andresarpi3/thinking-model-training-demo/README.md

 - **Thinking Proportion**: Percentage of responses containing reasoning
 - **Answer Proportion**: Percentage of responses with extractable final answers

+### Additional Confidence Metrics (when using `--use-confidence`)
+- **Confidence Proportion**: Percentage of responses with extractable confidence scores
+- **Expected Calibration Error (ECE)**: Measures how well confidence aligns with actual accuracy
+- **Confidence-Accuracy Correlation**: Correlation between confidence scores and correctness

 Results are saved as CSV files in `[output-dir]/debug/` with detailed per-example analysis.
+Confidence mode also generates calibration analysis in `*_calibration.csv` files.

 ## Training Stages